 If you don’t think you have enough material for multiple albums (or you’re just short of time) then create a “Best of” album that showcases the material you do have (but remember Tip #1).

 Tell the story

-If you already have a portfolio somewhere else it’s ok to use it
+If you already have an album somewhere else it’s ok to use it

-If you already have a portfolio on another platform then you can include links to it.
-We recommend including samples of your work in your Createxplore portfolio though.
+If you already have an album on another platform then you can include links to it.
+We recommend including samples of your work in your Createxplore profile though.
 That makes it one step easier for Explorers to get a sense of what you do.

 The best albums look like Projects